ZhaoNeil/hybrid-scheduler/README.md

 ---
 ### Our Workloads
 Our workloads is generated from the [Microsoft Azure Functions Trace 2019](https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsDataset2019.md).
-More details could be found [here](https://github.com/ZhaoNeil/serverless_workload_generator).
+More details could be found in `serverless_workload_generator` folder.